Wolfenswan/C_rtaM_ri_a/README.md

 The full release (work-in-progress) can be found on [itch.io](https://wolfenswan.itch.io/hanse-game-jam-2021-carta-marina).
 Third party assets are also listed on the itch.io page.

-Made by Anna, Arne, Laura and myself.
+Made on 27. & 28. of March 2021, by Anna, Arne, Laura and myself.